 Sexual assault or sexual abuse victims can bring a personal injury lawsuit in civil court against the perpetrator.
 Sexual assault lawsuits can also be brought against third parties such as schools, employers, churches, etc., if their negligence allowed the assault or abuse to occur.
-In this post we will explain how civil lawsuits for sexual assault work and how the differ from criminal proceedings.
+Over the last decade there has actually been a wave of new laws passed in many states making it much easier for victims of childhood sexual abuse to file civil lawsuits even years after the abuse occurred.

 Civil Lawsuits and Damages for Sexual Assault

 Sexual assault or abuse is a serious crime and perpetrators can face criminal charges and potentially go to prison or face alternative criminal sanctions.
-Unfortunately, assault victims do receive any type of restitution in criminal proceedings against the offender.
+Unfortunately, assault victims do not receive any type of restitution in criminal proceedings against the offender.
 Sexual assault victims can get financial compensation (damages) for the assault by filing a civil lawsuit against the perpetrator or responsible third parties.

 The amount of monetary damages or compensation that a victim can get in a civil lawsuit based on a sexual assault will depend on the specific facts and circumstances of the case.
 The amount of damages in sexual abuse or sexual assault cases is based on the physical and emotional harm (past and future) that the victim will suffer as a result of the assault.